MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

 \subsubsection{Method}

 To understand the resource efficiency of MMO in \textbf{RQ2}, for each case out of the 22, we use the following procedure:

 \begin{enumerate}

-\item Identify a baseline, $b$, taken as the smallest number of measurements that the best single-objective counterpart (SO$_{best}$) consumes to achieve its best result of the target performance objective (says $T$), averaging over 50 runs.
+\item Identify a baseline, $b$, taken as the smallest number of measurements that the best single-objective counterpart (SO$_{best}$) consumes to achieve its best result of the target performance objective, averaging over 50 runs (says $T$).

-\item For each of the MMO, MMO-FSE$_{best}$, and PMO, find the smallest number of measurements, denoted as $m$, at which the average result of the target performance objective (over 50 runs) is equivalent to or better than $T$.
+\item For each of the others, find the smallest number of measurements, denoted as $m$, at which the average result of the target performance objective (the mean over 50 runs) is equivalent to or better than $T$.

 \item The speedup over SO$_{best}$, i.e., $s = {b \over m}$, is reported, according to the metric used by Gao \textit{et al.}~\cite{DBLP:conf/icse/GaoZ0LY21}.

 \end{enumerate}